tmarktaylor/monotable/README.rst

 - `Repository`_
 - `Issue Tracker`_
 - `Python Package Index/monotable`_
-- `Master branch build status, coverage, testing`_
+- `Default branch build status, coverage, testing`_

 What monotable does not do
 ==========================